Disturbia (film)

 Disturbia is a 2007 American psychological thriller film directed by D. J. Caruso and written by Christopher Landon and Carl Ellsworth.
 It stars Shia LaBeouf, David Morse, Sarah Roemer and Carrie-Anne Moss.
-Partially inspired by Alfred Hitchcock's Rear Window, it is about a 17-year-old named Kale Brecht, who is placed on house arrest for assaulting his school teacher and who spies on his neighbors, believing one of them is a serial killer.
+Partially inspired by Alfred Hitchcock's Rear Window, the film is about a 17-year-old who, after being placed on house arrest for assaulting his schoolteacher, spies on his neighbors in suspicion that one of them is a serial killer.

-Disturbia was released on April 13, 2007.
+Disturbia premiered in Hollywood on April 4, 2007 and was released by Paramount Pictures in the United States on April 13, 2007.
 It grossed $118.1 million against a budget of $20 million and received generally positive reviews from critics.

 Plot

-After his father dies in a car accident, 17-year-old Kale Brecht becomes a troubled outcast.
-During Spanish class, Señor Gutierrez reprimands Kale for poor performance and mentions his recently deceased father, which leads to Kale attacking him.
-Gutierrez sues Kale for the assault, and a sympathetic judge sentences Kale to three months house arrest, with an ankle monitor and a proximity sensor.
+Seventeen-year-old Kale Brecht and his father spend an idyllic day fishing.
+While Kale is driving them home, a car accident kills his father.
+One year later, Kale is a troubled, sullen, withdrawn outcast, wracked with guilt and grief over his father's death.
+During Spanish class, Señor Gutierrez reprimands Kale for poor behavior and insensitively mentions his father, inciting Kale to attack him.
+A sympathetic judge sentences Kale to three months' house arrest and orders him to wear an ankle monitor and a proximity sensor.

-On Kale's first day of house arrest, Detective Parker explains the purpose of the monitor and how it functions.
-The officer overseeing him is revealed to be Señor Gutierrez's cousin.
-Kale watches television and plays video games until his frustrated mother Julie cancels his Xbox Live subscription and cuts his television's cord.
-Bored, Kale watches his neighborhood with binoculars, including his attractive new neighbor Ashley Carlson, and Robert Turner, a solitary man.
-He accidentally trips his proximity sensor after chasing pranking children.
-A police car quickly arrives, and Kale is handcuffed by Officer Gutierrez.
-Afterward, Kale sets up a line marking the edge of the allowed zone, and is careful not to step outside it.
+At the Brecht house, Detective Parker explains how the ankle monitor functions.
+The overseeing police officer is Señor Gutierrez's cousin.
+Kale spends his confinement watching television and playing video games, while neglecting household chores, until his frustrated mother, Julie, cancels his Xbox Live and iTunes subscription and cuts his TV cord.
+Bored, Kale observes his neighborhood with binoculars.
+His neighbors include the solitary Robert Turner and Ashley Carlson, an attractive teenage girl whose family has recently moved in next door.
+When Kale trips his proximity sensor while chasing pranking neighborhood boys, the police quickly arrive and Officer Gutierrez roughly handcuffs Kale.
+After receiving a warning, Kale sets up a marked perimeter zone and is careful to stay inside.

-One night, Kale becomes suspicious of Turner after he returns home in a 1960s Ford Mustang with a dented fender, which matches the description of a car given on a news report of a serial killer at large.
-Kale befriends Ashley and they begin to spy on Turner with Kale's best friend Ronnie.
-Turner arrives home with a woman, who they later see running frantically from him, but later appears to drive away.
+Late one night, Kale grows suspicious when Turner returns home in his classic Ford Mustang with a dented fender.
+The vehicle matches the description of a car mentioned in a newsflash about a serial killer at large.
+Kale befriends Ashley and, together with Kale's best friend, Ronnie, they begin spying on Turner.
+When Turner has a female guest, they see her frantically running from him inside the house; however, she appears to drive away later.